"Hearst Magazines and Yahoo may earn commission or revenue on some items through the links below."

 The noise-canceling Galaxy Buds Pro are Samsung’s equivalent to the Apple AirPods Pro.
 They pair seamlessly with Galaxy smartphones, just like the AirPods do with an iPhone.
 You can even charge them wirelessly (their case is compatible) off the back of top-shelf Samsung Galaxy phones.

-With a duo of audio drivers per earphone, the Galaxy Buds Pro deliver top-tier sound with support for multidimensional audio.
+With a duo of audio drivers per earphone, the Galaxy Buds Pro delivers top-tier sound with support for multidimensional audio.
 Their call quality is also excellent.

 The earbuds’ noise cancellation is reliable and smart.
 We like their ability to activate ambient mode by detecting the user’s voice.
 Their 5-hour battery life with noise cancellation on is similar to that of the AirPods Pro.